-On July 16, 2020, the PSC issued its Order Establishing the Electric Vehicle Infrastructure Make-Ready Program ("Make-Ready Order")1 that aims to address electric vehicle ("EV") charging infrastructure investment through carefully structured collaboration and incentives across each of the Joint Utilities of New York2.
+On July 16, 2020, the PSC issued its Order Establishing Electric Vehicle Infrastructure Make-Ready Program and Other Programs ("Make-Ready Order")1 that aims to address electric vehicle ("EV") charging infrastructure investment through carefully structured collaboration and incentives across each of the Joint Utilities of New York2.
 As part of the Make-Ready Order, the Commission directed Department of Public Service ("DPS") Staff to commence a formal Midpoint Review of the make-ready program.
 On November 16, 2023, the Commission issued its Order Approving Midpoint Review Whitepaper's Recommendations with Modifications ("Midpoint Order")3.

-On March 15, 2024, the Joint Utilities of New York filed a petition with the Public Service Commission requesting a modification to the effective dates and applicable standards to reflect market readiness and industry feedback.
-On September 20, 2024, the Commission approved all major parts of the petition and clarified parts of the requirement.4 This document details Central Hudson's Participant Manual for the Company's EV Light-Duty Make-Ready Program and other Programs ("EV Make-Ready Program" or "Program"), including program modifications as a result of the Midpoint Order and subsequent modifications.
+This document details Central Hudson Gas & Electric Corporation's ("Central Hudson" or the "Company") Participant Manual for the Company's EV Light-Duty Make-Ready Program and other Programs ("EV Make-Ready Program" or "Program"), including program modifications as a result of the Midpoint Order.